trueos/pcbsd/src-qt5/docs/advanced.rst

 .. image:: images/text4.png

 The next screen, shown in Figure 5.1e, is used to select the type of disk format.
 If the installation disk or partition is larger than 2 TB, *GPT* **must** be selected.
-Otherwise, selecting *GPT* should work for most hardware.
+Otherwise, selecting *GPT* should work for most modern hardware.
 When installing on older hardware, or if the newly installed system will not boot after selecting *GPT*, select *MBR* instead.

 **Figure 5.1e: Select Disk Format**